anuragmaldhure/Netbanking-CDAC-Project-Work/README.md

 - Implemented JWT authentication for secure user login.
 - Utilized Spring Security for role-based authorization.
-- Followed best practices for secure data handling like storage of password encrytion using org.springframework.security.crypto.bcrypt.BCryptPasswordEncoder
+- Followed best practices for secure data handling like storage of password by one way encrytion using org.springframework.security.crypto.bcrypt.BCryptPasswordEncoder
 - Time based (valid for 2 minutes) otp generation and verification at Server Side implemented by server side caching and multithreading
 - Employee Management by Manager
 - Auto-generated account numbers during account creation and password during forgot password service using custom strategy at server side